How to Create a Remote Controlled Scoreboard

 Troubleshooting Common Issues

-Public Scoreboard Not Updating: If your scoreboard isn't reflecting changes, first check the internet connection on both display and control devices.
-Try refreshing the public scoreboard browser window and verify you're making changes in the correct control panel.
-Ensure both windows are connected to the same scoreboard.
+Public Scoreboard Not Updating: First, check the internet connection on both devices.
+Refresh the public scoreboard browser window and confirm you're editing in the right control panel (it's easy to have two boards open and update the wrong one).
+Both windows have to be connected to the same scoreboard.

-Display Issues: When experiencing visual problems, try using a different browser for the public scoreboard or clear your browser cache and reload the public scoreboard URL.
-Check your TV or projector's display resolution settings, and make sure you're showing the public scoreboard URL (not the control panel) on the public screen.
+Display Issues: Try a different browser on the public scoreboard side, or clear the cache and reload.
+Check your TV or projector's resolution settings.
+Most importantly: make sure the screen actually shows the public scoreboard URL — not the control panel by mistake.

-Remember, a remote controlled scoreboard should make your life easier, not more complicated.
-With this setup, you'll have a professional-looking scoreboard that can be managed from anywhere, perfect for sports events, tournaments, or any competitive activity.
+A remote-controlled scoreboard should make your life easier, not harder.
+Set up this way, you get a professional-looking display that anyone with a phone can run — perfect for sports events, tournaments, or any competitive setting.